GrimReaper2654/Taj-Game/README.md

-# Henry-Game
+# Taj-Game
-A game involving our lord and savoiur, TOM THE TERRORIST!
+A game involving our lord and savoiur, TAJ THE TERRORIST!

+This is probably not going to be updated in the near future so yeah...

 ## Game Link
 Henry Game:<br>